nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Data Modelling/README.md

-# Working Files for the Project
+# Data Modelling
 The mechanism and logic behind creation and integrity of the data for this project are presented in this section.

 ## Background
 The project simulates selected aspects of an e-commerce business firm in Chennai, Tamil Nadu, which deals with four product categories namely Cement, AAC Blocks, Steel and Concrete.
 The data reflect a snapshot of Indian fiscal year 2022-23 (FY23 - April 1, 2022 to March 31, 2023).
-Therefore local factors like customs naming conventions and regional Pincodes have been infused into the data.
+Therefore local factors like customs, naming conventions and regional Pincodes have been infused into the data.

 ## Employee Data
 A total of 23 employees have been involved in the transactions pertaining to this analysis.
 The employees have been assigned a unique ID, and the names have been inspired by popular movie characters.